Any links to Amazon are affiliate links.

 - The Book Says: You search books and books looking for answers.
 You make lists and lists.
 You refuse anything that could disrupt routine.
 Yep, I have been there too.
 This is a fine line.
 You want to ensure consistency.
 You need to make some sacrifices for your baby.
 But you don’t have to shut your life down forever.
 It is also good to turn to books…just not too many.
 Every book is going to have different advice.
 Look until you find what you are looking for.
 If you look too much, you are going to confuse yourself with the millions of opinions out there.
 Remember that your schedule is to serve you, you don’t serve your schedule.

-Depression is not something talked about a lot in the US culture.
+Depression and mental health are not something talked about a lot in the US culture.
 It is getting to be more out in the open, but I think many people are ashamed of it.
 If you are depressed, you need help.
 Seek it.
 It is no different than having high blood pressure.
 There is no shame in getting the help needed.
 You aren’t broken in some way.
 You just need some help.

 Another is to eat well.
 Also, get as much rest as you can.
 I hate that suggestion to new moms.
 Get rest?
 That is why I say as much as you can.
 Have a time of day you take a nap each day so you can be as rested as possible.
 Go to bed early.
 It is a short time period.
 You can get back to staying up later soon enough.
 For now, take care of yourself and let yourself recover.